There are now thousands of speed cameras across the UK, with the numbers still growing -

 RAC Foundation Report on Speed Cameras (published January 2011)

 In November 2010 the RAC Foundation published a report on "The Effectiveness of Speed Cameras", authored by Professor Richard Allsop.
-In the view of the ABD, the analysis contained therein was defective, and a rebuttal was published therefore in this document: Review of the Effectiveness of Speed Cameras (click on to read).
-It also covers some of the contrary evidence and argues that expenditure on speed cameras actually costs lives rather than saves them because the money expended could be better spent on alternatives.
+In our view the analysis contained therein was defective, and a rebuttal was published therefore in this PDF document: Speed-

 Thames Valley Speed Cameras (published February 2012)